-Further details on Time Stepping in Transient Models in the Modeling with the Pressure Acoustics Branch (FEM-Based Interfaces) section.
+Further details on Time Stepping: Resolving the Waves in Time in the Modeling with the Pressure Acoustics Branch (FEM-Based Interfaces) section.

 Frequency Domain, Modal and Time-Dependent, Modal Studies

 The Frequency Domain, Modal study type ()) is used to do modal analysis in the frequency domain and the Time-Dependent, Modal study ()) is used to do time-dependent modal analysis.